Meet energynautics:

 • Additionally, Thorsten Schlößer is versed in the area of further low voltage network grid loads such as conventional household loads, photovoltaic feed in and heat pump loads.
 Moreover, he has extensive knowledge on communication standards in the context of the upcoming smart meter gateways.

-• Alice Vieira Turnell achieved a master’s degree in Electric Power Engineering with the focus on renewable energy integration at KTH Royal Institute of Technology, Sweden, and a bachelor’s degree in Electrical Engineering at Universidade Federal de Campina Grande, Brazil.
+• Alice Turnell holds a master’s degree in electric power engineering from KTH Royal Institute of Technology, Sweden, and a bachelor’s degree in electrical engineering from the Federal University of Campina Grande, Brazil.

 • Pia Henzel studied Electrical Engineering and Information Technology with specialization on Electrical Power Engineering at TU Darmstadt.
 Her studies focused on grid integration of renewable energies and future energy systems.

-• Employed by Energynautics since September 2020, her core areas include resilient smart grid modeling and analysis of stationary battery storage systems.
+• Employed by Energynautics since September 2020, her core areas include power system analysis, grid expansion studies and smart grid development.
+Amongst others, she is working with DIgSILENT PowerFactory, Python and PyPSA.

 • Raad Alsayyed studied Energy Engineering at the German Jordanian University in Jordan.
 During his studies, he specialized in renewable energies with a focus on energy storage and modeling and simulation of Power Electronics in renewable energy systems.